 - Diameter: They are all 17.5″ diameter, not the 17.72″ (450mm) that is standard.
 You won’t be able to mix them with other brands, and the starting bar height is 1/8″ lower.

 - Hardness: They’re soft and they bounce, almost as much as car tires.
 Not great for touch-and-go sets.
-On the other hand, you can do unlimited cheat reps once you’ve got the thing bouncing.

 Pricey Solution: Competition Bumpers

-Fringe also makes their 10lb bumpers 440mm diameter, compared to 450mm on all other sizes.
+They also make their 10lb bumpers 440mm diameter, compared to 450mm on all other sizes.
 That helps protect the 10lb bumpers.
 The 10mm difference makes them 5mm higher off the floor when you load any heavier bumpers with it, so that the 10lb don’t absorb as much of the impact.
 5mm is really slight.
 They do still absorb a small amount of impact, with the give in the heavier bumpers as they hit the floor, not to mention the give in the rubber flooring, and that’s perfect.